-How can your small association address member and regulatory demands for data security?
+How can your association’s small staff address members and regulatory demands for data security?

-One important step toward security is safeguarding your association’s data in your association management software (AMS) through multi-factor authentication (MFA).
+One important step toward protecting your member data is safeguarding your association’s data in your association management software (AMS) through multi-factor authentication (MFA).

 What is multi-factor authentication?

 MFA is often used for accounts that house sensitive information, such as online bank accounts or medical benefit portals.
 It’s a secondary method of security (after username/password) on a software administrator login page.

 MFA increases the safety of a system’s data by requiring the software user to enter a unique code upon entry of administrator login credentials.
 Only when the user enters the code provided by the software, which typically is sent to the user via text, email, or an authentication app, will that user be granted access to the system.